When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Because Babies Love Snow Too

-It accommodates children 3 years and under with a maximum weight of 40 pounds.
+This pull sled is essential for winter walks with infants and toddlers.
+It accommodates children 3 years and under, supporting a maximum weight of 40 pounds.

 Pros